 Riparian and Watershed Restoration

-The Salmon Restoration Program is the core of the California Conservation Corps’ (CCC’s) work in riparian and watershed restoration.
+Since 1980, the Salmon Restoration Program has been the core of the CCC’s work in riparian and watershed restoration.

 The Camarillo, San Luis Obispo, Ukiah, and Fortuna fisheries centers serve as a base for much of the work focused on watershed restoration.
 This work includes instream habitat improvement, invasive species removal, stream-bank stabilization, bio-engineering, habitat and barrier assessment, livestock exclusionary fencing, fish passage barrier removal/modification, and native riparian planting.